 Easy Chocolate Soup – Perfect for Valentine’s Day

-This indulgent easy Chocolate Soup recipe will seduce chocolate lovers any time of the year!
-You only need four ingredients to create this delicious treat – perfect as a Valentine’s Day dessert.
+This easy Chocolate Soup recipe will seduce chocolate lovers any time of the year!

 Have you ever had chocolate soup?
 I first experienced it at a fancy restaurant, so fancy it is no longer around.
-It was a fairly, dare I say, orgasmic experience.
+It was a a decadent, delightful experience.
 In fact, I visited the restaurant twice, just so I could have this amazing chocolate soup for dessert again.

 close up on bowl of chocolate soup

-STEP 1 Make a cornflour slurry by mixing the cornflour with the COLD milk.
-Stir well to dilute.
+1. Make a slurry by mixing the cornstarch with the COLD milk.
+Stir well to dissolve the cornstarch.

-STEP 5 Garnish your soup with heart-shaped candy, freeze-dried raspberry powder, fresh berries, sweet croutons, small cookie shapes or sprinkles.
+1. Garnish your soup with heart-shaped candy, freeze-dried raspberry powder, fresh berries, sweet croutons, small cookie shapes or sprinkles.
+Serve warm.

 • If the soup is served soon after you make it – which would be ideal as it is best served warm – it will be thick enough to support some garnishes or even sweet croutons (use croissants or cake).
 If you leave it to cool completely, then it will eventually set and turn into chocolate pudding.
 Still delicious, but not soup anymore!

 • You could experiment with adding one tablespoon of cornflour instead of two for a more liquid consistency.
-Cornflour needs to be diluted in a cold liquid before you can use it and then heated until it thickens – to 95C (203F) if you want to be technical.
+Cornflour needs to be diluted in a cold liquid before you can use it and then heated until it thickens.

-• Although I have kept my recipe simple – only four-ingredients – you could spice it with cinnamon, flavour it with orange zest, make it it boozy by adding some rum or brandy and so on.
-You could also individualise it to your taste with decorations and garnishes.
-Perhaps a heart shaped cinnamon cookie stamped with your Valentine’s name?
+• Although I have kept my recipe simple – just four-ingredients – you could spice it with cinnamon, flavor it with orange zest, make it it boozy by adding some rum or brandy and so on.
+You could also customize it to your taste with decorations and garnishes.

 • Or try heart-shaped candy, freeze-dried raspberry powder, fresh berries, sweet croutons, small cookie shapes or sprinkles.
 If you really want to push the boat out, add some churros for dipping.